MAY AT CLUNY

 AND THE REST!

-There are of course lots of other plants to enjoy but some favourites include Actaeas (Baneberry), Disporum smithii (Smith’s Fairybells), Thalictrum (meadow rue), Smilacina (false Solomon’s Seal) and many species and hybrid Aquilegia (Columbine, Granny’s Bonnet).
+There are of course lots of other plants to enjoy but some favourites include Actaeas (Baneberry), Disporum smithii (Smith’s Fairybells), Thalictrum (meadow rue), highly scented Smilacina (false Solomon’s Seal) and many species and hybrid Aquilegia (Columbine, Granny’s Bonnet).
 Aquilegia flabellata is a particularly attractive blue and white low-growing species.
 Paeonia veitchii, a mauve single-flowered herbaceous perennial, grows around the woodland edge.

 WILDLIFE